1st in a series of investigations around the music industry record business death and the crime scene worthy of a CSI drama.

 Background: I went to Berklee College of Music as a conducting and arranging major.
 I switched my major to music business mid-way when I discovered how lawyers and accountants make the major decisions about the music I heard.
 I wanted to change that from a performer perspective.

-I worked 3 years in the record business and became convinced something was wrong with the record business model (1989-92).
+I worked three years in the record business and became convinced something was wrong with the record business model (1989-92).
 When I thought about a career in the record industry and my ability to advance being tied to a degree in law, not business, I became a bit more skeptical.
 I did not want that route.

 - Learn the technical skills of marketing from other industries;